Generate JWS Keys

 Prepare the payload

-For JWS signature generation, we need to work with the exact JSON string that will be sent in the HTTP request.
-This is typically created by converting your Outbound Transfer request body object into a JSON string using your language's JSON serializer.
+JWS signature generation operates on the exact JSON string sent in the HTTP request.
+Create that string by serializing your outbound transfer request body with your language's JSON serializer.

 raw_body = json.dumps(body)